 Armed with this knowledge of the basic operation of the pagoda itself, you can venture along the terrace of the pagoda to the astrological stations ringing the pagoda.

 Flanking the pagoda are 24 stupas.
 These contain Buddha images.
 In front of (and contiguous with) the stupas are astrological stations.
 This is where the Shwedagon precinct becomes a true amalgamation of the history of religious beliefs and practices over several thousand years.

 Drawn from Hindu astrology but changed in certain key aspects, many of life’s most important decisions (including the letter that your name begins with) depend upon your time and date of birth.
 The astrological stations are known as Planetary Posts.
 The Posts are located on octagonal stupas.

-There are 8 Planetary Posts corresponding to the planets that Burmese astrology recognises as well as the eight days of the week.
+There are 8 Planetary Posts corresponding to the planets that Burmese astrology recognizes as well as the eight days of the week.
 (In Myanmar, Wednesday is divided into two days).
 Each day of the week and hence each planetary post has its own mythical animal associated with it.

 I know this all sounds a bit complicated, but stay with me, we’re nearly done with the religious symbolism!
 You will now be able to recognise the astrological stations and their Planetary Posts because of the guardian animal statues: Sunday has a Garuda, Monday has a Tiger, Tuesday has a Lion, Wednesday has an Elephant (without tusks), Thursday has a Mouse, Friday has a Guinea Pig, and Saturday has a Naga.
 In the image below you can see a Lion, indicating that this is the Tuesday “corner.”
 As you make your way around the Shwedagon you will be able to identify the different posts, corners, stations and shrines according to their shape and the guardian animals you see there.